$\require{cancel}$ $\require{physics}$ $\require{mathtools}$

 Probabilistic Inference of the Structure and Orbit of Milky Way Satellites with Semi-Analytic Modeling

-In this paper, I establish a procedure to infer internal and orbital properties of Milky Way satellites using the SatGen semi-analytic model.
-In particular, I provide values for $v_\mathrm{max}$ and $r_\mathrm{max}$ for the classical satellites, varying over astrophysical uncertainties such as the stellar mass–halo mass relation and baryonic feedback perscriptions.
+In this work, I propose a procedure to infer internal and orbital properties of Milky Way satellites using the SatGen semi-analytic model.
+I provide values for $v_\mathrm{max}$ and $r_\mathrm{max}$ for the classical satellites, varying over astrophysical uncertainties such as the stellar mass–halo mass relation and baryonic feedback perscriptions.
 I also show inferred values for the central densities, pericenters, probability of group accretion, and more.
 The method is easily extensible to other properties, and my code is publicly available.